W3cubDocs

 url

 A string representing the URL of the HTTP/3 server to connect to.
-The scheme needs to be HTTPS, and the port number needs to be explicitly specified.
+The scheme must be HTTPS, and the port number needs to be explicitly specified.

 options Optional